GPS Beacon.

 Security and privacy considerations.

-• All messages from the app to the server are signed and validated with the unique key exchanged between server and the app when your beacon is first created.
+• All messages from the app to the server are signed and validated with the unique key exchanged between the server and the app when your beacon is first created.

 • If you delete your beacon history via the app, it is deleted immediately.